-Figure 34 shows achieved maximal request throughput of each combination under the six CPU configurations.
-Throughput results are normalized basing on the values of basecase, namely 10000 req/sec for 1 KB workload and 110 req/sec for 1 MB workload.
-First, the impacts on CPUbound 1 KB workload are studied.
-In the group of (1K, 1K)\1K, 1 KB workload gains highest score around 5181 req/sec under (1, 1, 1).
-With pinned CPUs increasing, throughput of 1 KB workload starts to drop gradually.
-The worst assignment setting is (3, [1, 1]), which reaches maximal performance around 4351 req/sec.
-Comparing with (1, 1, 1), it is 16% throughput degradation.
-In the group of (1K, 1M)\1K, throughput drop is also observed.
-The best assignment setting is (1, 1, 1) around 7425 req/sec, while the worst is (3, [1, 1]) around 6434 req/sec.
+Fig. 34 shows achieved maximal request throughput of each combination under the six CPU configurations.
+Throughput results are normalized basing on the values of basecase, namely, 10,000 req/sec for the 1-KB workload and 110 req/sec for 1-MB workload.
+First, the impacts on the CPU-bound 1-KB workload are studied.
+In the group of (1K, 1K)1K, the 1-KB workload gains highest score around 5,181 req/sec under (1, 1, 1).
+With pinned CPUs increasing, throughput of the 1-KB workload starts to drop gradually.
+The worst assignment setting is (3, [1, 1]), which reaches maximal performance around 4,351 req/ sec.
+Comparing with (1, 1, 1), it is 16 percent throughput degradation.
+In the group of (1K, 1M)1K, throughput drop is also observed.
+The best assignment setting is (1, 1, 1) around 7,425 req/sec, while the worst is (3, [1, 1]) around 6,434 req/sec.
 Dom0 is a critical place related to interference factors when neighbors interact with each other on the same host.
 Every I/O data and most messages go through or involve Dom0.
 If configured with CPUs exclusively, Dom0 serves other VMs more efficiently.
-In Figure 35 and Figure 36, for 1 KB workload, switch and event numbers grows gradually with throughput drops gradually.
+In Figs. 35 and 36, for the 1-KB workload, switch and event numbers grows gradually with throughput drops gradually.